abuseofnotation/category-theory-illustrated/praise.md

 Verbosity of language
 ---

 Leaving the diagrams aside, we can see that the descriptions in CTI are much more verbose than equivalent descriptions in other books.
-This is clearly visible in the excerpts published - although the authors of the books that I am reviewing have quite different styles of presentation, they both move much faster with the exposition.

-That would be OK for readers who have prior experience with math and computer science, but a person who is really in the target audience of these books i.e. is really a newbie in category theory, has to either read each paragraph 20 times or do cross-reference with secondary resources (most likely both).
+This is clearly visible in the excerpts published - although the authors of the books that I am reviewing have quite different styles of presentation, they both move much faster with the exposition, which would be OK for readers who have prior experience with math and computer science, but would be impossible to follow by a newbie in category theory, without either rereading each part a lot of times or doing cross-reference with secondary resources, most likely both (I know that from my own experience).

 In CTI, I try above all to keep a really slow pace and be gentle in my exposition, taking the time to stress out the important parts of the descriptions and the places where misunderstanding might occur, such as the fact that the term "object" has entirely different meanings in computer science and in category theory.
-I am guided by my motto from my days as a tech writer: "No user ever complained that there is too much documentation."

 Chapter on logic
 ---

 Category theory is deeply bound with mathematical logic.
-Although the connection is mentioned in many books, it isn't fully examined by any introductory texts on category theory.
-CTI has a dedicated chapter on logic, which introduces the connection and makes use of it to give context to some categorical phenomena, such as limits.
+Although the connection is mentioned in many books, it isn't fully examined by any introductory texts on category theory that I have seen.

+CTI has a dedicated chapter on logic (the longest one in the book), which introduces the connection and makes use of it to give context to some categorical phenomena, such as limits.

 Target audiences
 ===